PranayaKShrestha/FTRvsDEFRating/README.md

 Due to the issues with game-log statistics and their randomness, I decided to examine each team's season statistics.

-Initially, I questioned whether teams with high free-throw rates were simply strong overall teams, and whether their lower defensive ratings were more a reflection of general team quality rather than a meaningful relationship with free-throw rate — suggesting that free-throw rate may be a confounding factor rather than a true driver of defensive performance.
+Initially, I questioned whether teams with high free-throw rates were simply strong overall teams, and whether their lower defensive ratings were more a reflection of general team quality rather than a meaningful relationship with free-throw rate, suggesting that free-throw rate may be a confounding factor rather than a true driver of defensive performance.
 However, a simple regression output where Net Rating is the response variable and free throw rate is the explanatory variable shows there is not any relationship (the low R² indicates that it is not a strong determinant of overall team performance).

 ![image](https://github.com/user-attachments/assets/f842951b-c578-4491-95ca-ad3d17162071)